paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-019-depository-library-program.md

 The last paragraph of former section 85 will be found in section 1906 of the revision.

 #### Change of Name
-“Government Publishing Office” substituted for “Government Printing Office” in text on authority of section 1301(b) of Pub.
+“Government Publishing Office” substituted for “Government Printing Office” in second par. on authority of section 1301(b) of Pub.
 L. 113–235, set out as a note preceding [section 301 of this title](./chapter-003-government-publishing-office.md#section-301).

 <a id="section-1904"></a>